mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 This is the server with all the parts assembled.
 There's not much to it because there aren't many components.
 It was particularly nice to not have to deal with power or SATA cables for disk drives because the only disk is the M.2 SSD connected directly to the motherboard.

 Because of my apartment's limited space, I wanted a server I could hide away somewhere out of sight.
 I decided to place it behind my desk drawers, adjacent to my desk.
-It's still as physically reachable as my main desktop, but it's mostly out of view from my apartment:
+It's still as physically reachable as my main desktop, but it's mostly out of view:

 <figure class="half">
     <a href="{{ base_path }}/images/2017-04-24-building-a-vm-homelab/vm-server-front.jpg"><img alt="Assembled server - front view" src="{{ base_path }}/images/2017-04-24-building-a-vm-homelab/vm-server-front.jpg"></a>